New Orleans Saints vs. New York Giants NFL Week 4 Odds, Plays and Insights for October 3, 2021

-Oddsmakers expect the New York Giants (0-3) to see their three-game losing streak continue, as they are 8-point underdogs in a matchup with the New Orleans Saints (2-1) on Sunday, October 3, 2021 at Caesars Superdome.
-The over/under is set at 43.5 points for the game.
+The New York Giants (0-3) bring a three-game losing streak into a matchup against the New Orleans Saints (2-1) on Sunday, October 3, 2021 at Caesars Superdome.
+New Orleans is an 8.5-point favorite in the contest.
+The total is 43.5 points for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.